piscue/docker-backup-scripts/Readme.md

 Create a cron if you want to run it often.

-For CoreOS I supply a timer to allow run it daily, but before installing run it standalone to create
+For CoreOS, I supply a timer to allow run it daily with an installation script